Closure operators on dcpos: Nuclei on frames

 \thmskip

-We have mentioned that a~frame is a~complete Heyting algebra: for any two elements $a,\,b\in L$ there exists the \notion{relative pseudo-complement} of~$a$ with respect to~$b$, which is the unique element $(a\bimpl b)\in L$ such that
+We have mentioned, in Section~\ref{sec:overview}, that a~frame is a~complete \Heytalg: for any two elements $a,\,b\in L$ there exists the \notion{relative pseudo-complement} of~$a$ with respect to~$b\tinysp$, which is the unique element $(a\bimpl b)\in L$ such that

-the infinite distributivity implies that $(a\bimpl b) \widedt= \Join\set{x\suchthat x\meet a\leq b}$.
+the infinite distributivity implies that $(a\bimpl b) \widedt= \tJoin\set{x\suchthat x\meet a\leq b}$.

 \txtskip

 The following proposition characterizes nuclear systems in a~frame. \footnote{A nuclear system in a~frame (alias locale) is also known as a~\knownas{sublocale}.}

 \thmskip